-Students may enroll in a course for credit or for audit if they have met the prerequisite(s) for that course.
+Non-degree seeking students may enroll in a course for credit or for audit if they have met the prerequisite(s) for that course.
 Students who enroll for audit attend classes but are not required to complete and turn in assignments and receive neither a grade nor credit.
 Courses that are audited cannot be used to satisfy a prerequisite or co-requisite.
 Courses offered for non-degree seeking or audit are on a space-available basis with the approvals of both the course instructor and the Academic Dean.
+Non-degree or audit students must gain approval of the Department Chair and the Academic Dean to enroll for courses with limited space and materials.
 No change to the credit/audit status will be made after the drop/add period (see Academic Calendar for dates).